Latt\`es maps and combinatorial expansion: Expanding Thurston maps and Cell Decompositions

 \begin{re} The exact same proof for this lemma shows that for $n'\geq n$, there exists a number $M$ such that each $n'$-tile $(f, \mathcal C)$ is covered by $M$ $n$-flowers for $(f, \mathcal C')$. \end{re} }

 We obtain a sequence of cell decompositions of $\S^2$ from a Thurston map and a Jordan curve on $\S^2$.
-It would be nice if the local degrees of the map $f$ at all the vertices were bounded, and this can be obtained using the assumption that $f$ has no periodic critical points (see \cite[Lemma 16.1]{BMExpanding}). \begin{lem} Let $f : \S^2\ra \S^2$ be a branched covering map.
+In many instances it is desirable that the local degrees of the map $f$ at all the vertices are bounded, and this can be obtained using the assumption that $f$ has no periodic critical points (see \cite[Lemma 17.1]{BMExpanding}). \begin{lem} Let $f : \S^2\ra \S^2$ be a branched covering map.
 Then f has no periodic critical points if and only if there exists $N\in \N$ such that

-for all $p\in \S^2$ and all $n\in \N$. \end{lem} Henceforth we assume that \emph{all Thurston maps have no periodic critical points}.
+for all $p\in \S^2$ and all $n\in \N$. \end{lem} It can be shown using the lemma above as well as Proposition 12.5 and 13.1 in \cite{BMExpanding} that there exist expanding Thurston maps with periodic critical points.
+However, \emph{from now on we will only consider Thurston maps that do not have periodic critical points.}

-\begin{de} Let $f \: \S^2 \ra \S^2$ be an expanding Thurston map, and let ${\mathcal C}\subseteq \S^2$ be a Jordan curve containing $\post(f) $.
+\begin{de} Let $f \: \S^2 \ra \S^2$ be an expanding Thurston map, and let ${\mathcal C}\subset \S^2$ be a Jordan curve containing $\post(f) $.
 Let $x, y \in \S^2$.
 For $x \not= y$ we define

 If $x = y$, we define $m_{f,\mathcal C}(x, x)= \infty$. \end{de}

 The minimum in the definition above is always obtained since the diameters of $n$-tiles go to $0$ as $n\ra \infty$.
 We usually drop one or both subscripts in $m_{f,\mathcal C}(x, y)$ if $f$ or $\mathcal C$ is clear from the context.
 If we define for $x,y\in \S^2$ and $x \not= y$,